DealersLinkDevTeam/node-base-project/CodeStandards.md

 ```

 ### Spacing
-  * Tabs are no allowed in the code outside of string literals
+  * Tabs are not allowed in the code outside of string literals
   * Tabs and spaces should not be mixed
   * Irregular whitespace characters (e.g. non-breaking space, mathematical short-space, etc.) are not allowed in code outside of string literals and comments.
   * Consecutive spaces are not allowed in blocks of code outside of string literals and comments
   * Comments should begin with at least one space, block comments should end with at least one space
-  * Commas should have have no space before them and a single space after them.
+  * Commas should have no space before them and a single space after them.
   * Semicolons that appear on the same line as multiple statements should have no spaces before and one space after.
   * Blocks that begin on the same line as another statement should have a single space before the block start (`{`).
   * Spaces should appear immediately inside single-line blocks between the braces and the contents of the block.
   * No spaces should appear immediately inside parentheses between the parens and the contents.
   * No spaces should appear immediately inside array literal notations between the brackets and tokens.
   * No spaces should appear immediately inside computed properties between the brackets and the value.
-  * One or more spaces should appear after the colon for a object key, but no space should be used between the key and the colon.
+  * One or more spaces should appear after the colon for an object key, but no space should be used between the key and the colon.
   * Colons inside switch-case statements should have no space before and a single-space or newline after.
   * No spaces should appear around the scope (dot `.`) operator when separating properties
   * Infix operators should have spaces on both sides of the operator.